kranzky/insoluble/folly.md

 As they climbed, a star-studded purple sky stretched out above them, with a yellow wheel-like formation that seemed to guide their ascent.
 Suddenly, beamed headlights violently illuminated their path, revealing a dangling driver suspended in mid-air.

-Exposition;4:PROTAGONIST ACKNOWLEDGED HEADLIGHTS

-Exposition;7:JENNY CLUTCHED PROTAGONIST HAND TIGHTER

-Exposition;8:TRAVERSING OMINOUS TERRAIN, BEWILDERED

-Exposition;6:GAZED UPON DANGLING DRIVER

-Dialogue;5:"This place is insane!"
+"This place is insane!"

-Exposition;8:SUDDENLY, VEHICLE DISAPPEARED, GONE

-Exposition;6:EXCHANGE CONFUSED, FEARFUL GLANCES

-Exposition;7:PROTAGONIST, JENNY, CONTINUED CLIMB

-Exposition;6:YELLOW WHEEL PULLED FORWARD

 As they continued climbing, the pounding in their hearts raced in sync with the spinning yellow wheel, while unusual fruit-like objects dotted the landscape around them.

-Exposition;5:GUIDING WHEEL SPED UP

-Dialogue;5:JENNY HURRY FOLLOW

-Exposition;6:PURPLE SKY DARKENING DRASTICALLY

-Exposition;6:ODD FRUIT-LIKE OBJECTS GLOW

-Dialogue;4:"Dude, canned plays?"
+"Dude, canned plays?"

 As the guiding wheel sped up, Jenny urged, "Hurry, follow!"
 The purple sky was darkening drastically, while the odd fruit-like objects started to glow.
 The protagonist replied, "Dude, canned plays?"